Sage Bambino Plus Review

 A few weeks turned into a few months, and a few months turned into a couple of years!

-I’ve been using the Sage Bambino plus now for over 2 years, and this review has been amended over this time so I can share more of the stuff I’ve figured out about the Bambino Plus over this time.
+I’ve been utilizing the Sage Bambino plus now for over 2 years, and this review has been amended over this time so I can share more of the stuff I’ve figured out about the Bambino Plus over this time.

 [embedded content]